 South Central Region

-Message from Region Vice President
+Message from the Region Vice President - Brandon Laird

-South Central University Regional Conference 2013
+Attend the South Central Regional Conference!

 The Chapter Chronicles

 What are some of your fellow South Central Region chapters up to?
 Location cities?
 Missions?
 Goals?
 Objectives?
 Activities?
 Accomplishments?
 Plans for the future?

 Click on the chapter you want to read about or read them all!

 How do we ensure that we are developing our employees and achieving the desired results?
 It’s as simple as giving the right feedback.
 A carefully thought out message can show peers and employees that you value their insight and trust them to take the wheel.
 On the other hand, a sharp critique can stunt a team member’s productivity permanently and damage important relationships.
 Read the entire article